-Alternative 2 would not result in a cumulatively considerable contribution to operations- or maintenance-related impacts on aquatic biological resources.
+Alternative 2 would not result in a cumulative contribution to operations- or maintenance-related impacts to aquatic biological resources.
 Therefore, operation and maintenance of Alternative 2 would not cause an incremental impact that would be significant when added to the impacts on aquatic biological resources from other past, present, and reasonably foreseeable future actions.